lewishowles/components/src/components/content/data-table/data-table.md

 - type: `string`
 - default: `null`

 A unique name for this table.
 This will be used to store the user's preferences for how dense the table is, for example.
 Without a name, this option will not be available.
-The name will be used directly in `localStorage`, prefixed with `data-table:`, so should be safe to be viewed by users.
+The name will be used directly in `localStorage`, prefixed with `data-table:`, so should be safe for users.

 ### `enableSearch`